-Local users are assigned to several groups according to the default settings which you can access from the User and Group Administration dialog by clicking Expert Options > Defaults for New Users.
+Local users are assigned to several groups according to the default settings which you can access from the User and Group Administration dialog on the Defaults for New Users tab.
 To adjust the group assignment for a user, proceed as follows:

-- 1 Open the User and Group Administration dialog in YaST.
-It shows a list of users and of the groups the users belong to. - 2 Click Edit and switch to the Details tab. - 3 To change the primary group the user belongs to, click Default Group and select the group from the list. - 4 To assign the user to additional secondary groups, activate the corresponding check boxes on the right. - 5 Click Accept to apply your changes. - 6 Click Expert Options > Write Changes Now to save all changes without exiting the administration dialog.
+- 1 Open the YaST User and Group Administration dialog in the Users view.
+It shows a list of users and of the groups the users belong to. - 2 Click Edit and switch to the Details tab. - 3 To change the primary group the user belongs to, click Default Group and select the group from the list. - 4 To assign the user to additional secondary groups, activate the corresponding check boxes in the Additional Groups list. - 5 Click OK to apply your changes.

+6 Click Expert Options > Write Changes Now to save all changes without exiting the administration dialog.
 Or click Finish to close the administration dialog and to save the changes.